i4Ds/SDOBenchmark/docs/01_dataset.rst

 the same prediction is expected.

 Initially, SWPC flares and NOAA active region events are extracted from the raw HEK event list.
+Multiple HEK events belonging to the same NOAA active region are grouped together.
 Each SWPC flare is then mapped to a NOAA active region.
 The mapping is later used to determine cut-out coordinates as SWPC events often lack coordinate values and to slice the active region's duration into ranges.